-WASHINGTON, D.C.
-20549 FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURS EXCHANGE ACT OF 1934 UANT TO SECTION 13 ( OR 15(d) OF THE SECURITIES For the Qu uarterly Period Ended Septemb per 30, 2023 OR ☐ TRANSITION REPORT PURS EXCHANGE ACT OF 1934 UANT TO SECTION 13 OR 15(d) OF THE SECURITIES rvus Pharmaceuticals, t name of registrant as specified in its c Delaware (State or other jurisdiction of incorporation) 001-37719 (Commission File Number) 46-4670809 (IRS Employer Identification Number) 863 Mitten Road, Suite 102 Burlingame, CA 94010 (Address of p orincipal executive offices, includ ing Zip Code) Registrant's telep hone number, including area cod e: (650) 900-4520 Securities registered pursuant to Section 12(b) of the A Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, Par Value \$0.0001 per share CRVS Nasdaq Global Market Indicate by check mark whether the registrant (1) has been satisfied as for the preceding 12 months (or for subject to such filing requirements for the past 90 days ch shorter period that the registra Indicate by check mark whether the registrant has sub Rule 405 of Regulation S-T (§232.405 of this chapter) required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a larg company, or any emerging growth company.
-See the d and "emerging growth company" in Rule 12b-2 of the efinitions of "large accelerated fi l filer, a non-accelerated filer, smaller reporting ler," "accelerated filer", "smaller reporting company" Large accelerated filer $\Box$ Accelerated filer $\square$ Non-accelerated filer $\boxtimes$ Smaller reporting company $oxtimes$ Emerging growth company $\Box$ If an emerging growth company, indicate by check ma with any new or revised financial accounting standard Indicate by check mark whether the registrant is a shel As of November 7, 2023, 49,038,582 shares of the reg istrant's common stock, \$0.0001 par value per share, were outstanding.
+1 0 1 1 1 v - (Mark One) UANT TO SECTION 13 (OR 15(d) OF THE SECURITIES For the Quarterly Period Ended March OR 31, 2024 ☐ TRANSITION REPORT PURS EXCHANGE ACT OF 1934 SUANT TO SECTION 13 OR 15(d) OF THE SECURITIES the transition period from ommission file number: 001-377 to 719 rvus Pharmaceuticals, t name of registrant as specified in its cl Delaware (State or other jurisdiction of incorporation or organization) 46-4670809 (IRS Employer Identification No.) 863 Mitten Road, St Burlingame, C 94010 (Address of principal exec utive offices) (Zip code) hone number, including area code ress and former fiscal year, if char nged since last report: N/A Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, Par Value \$0.0001 per share CRVS Nasdaq Global Market ndicate by check mark whether the registrant (1) has Act of 1934 during the preceding 12 months (or for subject to such filing requirements for the past 90 days ch shorter period that the registra ed by Section 13 or 15(d) of the Securities Exchange nt was required to file such reports), and (2) has been ndicate by check mark whether the registrant has subscribed and the subscribed and the subscribed and the subscribed are subscribed as the subscribed and subscribed are subscribed as the subscribed ndicate by check mark whether the registrant is a larg company, or any emerging growth company.
+See the d and "emerging growth company" in Rule 12b-2 of the efinitions of "large accelerated fi filer, a non-accelerated filer, smaller reporting ler," "accelerated filer", "smaller reporting company" Large accelerated filer \square Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company \square f an emerging growth company, indicate by check ma with any new or revised financial accounting standard ndicate by check mark whether the registrant is a shell ll company (as defined in Rule 12 2b-2 of the Exchange Act).
+Yes □ No ⊠ As of May 7, 2024, 62,551,281 shares of the registran t's common stock, \$0.0001 par va alue per share, were outstanding. -